Trusted WordPress tutorials, when you need them most.

 Standard WordPress login screen example

 We hope this article helped you learn how to disable the language switcher on the WordPress login screen.
-You may also want to see our guide on how to get a free SSL certificate for your WordPress website and our expert picks of the must-have WordPress plugins for business websites.
+You may also want to see our guide on how to add multilingual search in WordPress and our expert picks of the best right-to-left WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.